-''' Then, modify the cluster properties file, providing the name of user in the db.service.owner property.
-You must also ensure that '''
+Then, modify the cluster properties file, providing the name of the user in the db.service. owner property.
+You must also ensure that the db.service.name property is blank; without sudo, you cannot run services without root access.

-→the

 After modifying the configuration, the new user can control Failover Manager with the following command: